nhanb/old.hi.imnhan.com/content/posts/introducing-pytaku.md

 ## English, Vietnamese and support for other languages

 Pytaku comes in English by default and configurable to be in Vietnamese.
-If you want to translate it to your own language, feel free to download the [English language file][4] and start translating on that, then send it to me to install.
+If you want to translate it to your own language, feel free to follow the example from the [English language file][4] and send me a pull request.

 ![Vietnamese interface][img3]